htmartin/solid-garbanzo/general/big-ideas-presentation-assignment.md

 - **Don’t try to recap everything**
 - Looking for 5 min presentation (10 max)
 - From the async lecture and the readings, choose the **3-5** Big Ideas of the material.
 Really, I will stop you after 5 :-)
 - Use a Jupyter Notebook.
-Include 3-5 Main Points with code to illustrate the Big Idea
+For each Big Idea (Main Point), provide a simple example with code that illustrates it.
 - For example, See: `big-ideas-week8.ipynb`

 #### What's a Big Idea?